 Gross margin per ton

-Gross margin per ton is equal to selling price per ton minus operating cost per ton.
-While Peabody Energy’s gross margin per ton in US Western operations improved, it dropped elsewhere, especially in Australia.
-Australian operations reported gross margins per ton of $1.94 in fiscal 2014, substantially down from $9.08 in fiscal 2013.
+The gross margin per ton is equal to the selling price per ton minus the operating cost per ton.
+While Peabody Energy’s (BTU) gross margins per ton increased in the PRB (Powder River Basin), its gross margins per ton across the remaining segments and overall US operations fell.
+The Australian operations reported gross margins per ton of $2.60 in 4Q15—down from $7.53 in 4Q14.